Damaskar/TwitchTTS_GoogleCloud/README.md

 * TTS for chat message with prefix
+  - You can choose to use TTS prefix or not
   - You can change tts_prefix in `config.yaml`
   - You have options to allow this function for different types of users^
     - List of users in `whitelist_users.yaml` if you enable it with use_whitelist option